kinguinltdhk/Kinguin-eCommerce-API/features/Postback.md

 ### Response

+For each postback notification your endpoint should respond with status `200`.

-After every response code from your notification endpoint different than `200` we will try to resend notification a couple of times.
+After first bad response we will try to resend notification a couple of times.

 # How to

-Notification url can be configured for each store.
+Notification url should be configured per store.

 Before enable **store postback notifications** you should verify you store (see store details in your Dashboard).